ahamlinman/cyti/README.md

 Development Status
 ==================

 I consider CyTI to be alpha-quality software.
-It is largely undocumented and untested, the API is somewhat unstable, and I would not recommend its use in serious software projects for the time being.
+It is largely undocumented and untested, the API may be unstable, and I would not recommend its use in serious software projects for the time being.
 For more information, see the [Development Status][] page on the wiki.

 Basic Instructions
 ==================